satunheim/ConvCoTM-FPGA-28x28/README.md

 In https://doi.org/10.48550/arXiv.2108.07594 the Coalesced Tsetlin Machine (CoTM) is presented.

-The MNIST data samples included in this reposotory, are booleanized by simple thresholding.
+The MNIST data samples included in this repository, are booleanized by simple thresholding.
 I.e., pixel values above 75 are set to 1 and to 0 otherwise.
 The original MNIST dataset is found at https://yann.lecun.com/exdb/mnist/.